Computationally Efficient Analytical Models of Frequency and Voltage in Low-Inertia Systems: Validation

 \subsection{Frequency model}

 A single machine testbed was built in PSCAD to validate the reduced order SG model.
 With some parameter fitting, there is very good agreement between the model and the full-order PSCAD simulation results (Fig. \ref{fig:onemachine_validation}).
 Once parameters are fitted for a SG with certain $H$, $D$, and TGOV1 parameters, the low-order model is sufficiently calibrated, even if the rated capacity of the device is changed, in which case only the $\alpha$ parameter must be updated.
-The PSCAD TGOV1 component was validated in \cite{wangDevelopingaPSCAD}.
+While here we elect to use the TGOV1 component, which was validated in \cite{wangDevelopingaPSCAD}, the frequency model parameter fitting process may be done in the same manner for SGs equipped with other turbine governor models such as GAST and IEEEG1.

 In Fig. \ref{fig:9bus_scenarios}, we validate the model against PSCAD simulations of the WECC 9 bus system.
 In the first scenario, shown in the first row of Fig. \ref{fig:9bus_scenarios}, all three generators are modeled as SGs.
 In the second scenario (shown in the second row), the generators at Buses 1 and 2 are modeled as SGs and the generator at Bus 3 is a droop GFM.
 Finally, in the third scenario, there is a SG at Bus 1 and droop GFMs at Buses 2 and 3.
 The PSCAD inverter models presented in \cite{kenyonOpenSourcePSCADGridFollowing2021} were utilized and the all-inverter test case was validated in \cite{trujillo2025analyticalmodelsfrequencyvoltage}.
 A comparison of the solve times is given in Table \ref{tab:9bus_solvetimes}.
 In Fig. \ref{fig:scenario2bus3}, a closer view of PSCAD and model traces from Bus 3 in Scenario 2 are shown.
 Here we emphasize the model's capability to accurately capture the fast dynamics introduced by GFM/SG interactions.